sunchaserinfo/wp-libravatar-replace/readme.txt

 Just extract the plugin directory into your *wp-content/plugins* directory.

-= via Composer =

-(available since 2.0.3.1)

-If you are using Composer to manage your plugins, require sunchaser/wp-libravatar-replace package.
-You should use composer/installers to ensure that the plugin will be installed to the correct path.

-    composer require composer/installers
-    composer require sunchaser/wp-libravatar-replace

 == Frequently Asked Questions ==
 = What are the requirements of this plugin? =
 PHP 5.2.4, WordPress 4.3.